quantopian/PenguinDome/README.md

 script.

 ### Server setup script

-* **Do you want to support Arch Linux clients?** If you say yes, then cron jobs will be configured on the server to periodically poll the mailing list archives for the Arch Security mailing list and ingest new security announcements, to enable the server to determine when Arch clients need to install security patches.

 * **What port should the server listen on?** The port number of the PenguinDome web service.
 If you decide to run the web service behind